aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-watermark/_index.md

 To remove the watermark from a document you have to set only the name of the watermark shape during inserting and then remove the watermark shape by an assigned name.

-The following code snippets show you how to set the name of the watermark shape and remove it from the document:
+The following code example show you how to set the name of the watermark shape and remove it from the document:

 {{< highlight csharp >}}